jguimera/SecAIAssistant/README.md

 - FetchURL: Fetch and process data from public URLs.
 The plugin logic removes unnecesary code (Javascript and CSS) from the downloaded site to reduce token consumption.

 ## Future improvements
+- Add multiple capabiities to plugins.
+Currently only one per plugin is available.
 - Better Session management (sumarization to reduce the tokens)
 - Generate KQL queries with multiple tables
 - Retry failed prompts/queries